Unzor/forgebin/README.md

+# ForgeBin
-ForgeBin - an automation tool for building and releasing projects.
+An automation tool for building and releasing projects.
 # Progress
 Nearly finished, major fixing needed for exporting
 # Description